Florence Court in Winter, Co. Fermanagh

 Industrial Heritage

 A water‑powered sawmill on the edge of the pleasure garden demonstrates 19th‑century timber processing; the original mid‑century water wheel bears the inscription “William Maxwell c.
 1848”.
-Nearby you’ll find a restored carpenter’s workshop, an 18th‑century forge (still used for occasional demonstrations), and a hydraulic ram that once supplied water to the house before mains connection.
+Nearby you’ll find a restored carpenter’s workshop, an 18th‑century forge (still used for occasional demonstrations), and the hydraulic ram that once supplied water to the house before mains connection.

 Family & Dog Friendly Activities